 Old Skools feature an all-black aesthetic, complimentary white stitching and Vans’ simple but iconic lined logo.
-Due to their timeless design and extreme comfort, these sneakers have been around for generations, letting your 12-year-old boy really feel old school cool when he slips them on his feet.
+Due to their timeless design and extreme comfort, these sneakers have been around for generations, letting your 12-year-old boy really feel old-school cool when he slips them on his feet.

 Whether he wears them on or off the ramp, Vans are a safe but stellar pick for someone who wants a simple sneaker style that matches everything while also showcasing his personal style.
 Plus, they're easy to keep clean!

-Gskyer crafts their AZ70400 telescope specifically for beginners.
+Gskyer crafts this telescope specifically for beginners.
 It’s affordable, easy to set up, easy to use and, even though it doesn’t have the strength and sophistication of a telescope worth thousands of dollars, it can magnify up to an astounding 40x so that you and he can explore the wondrous night sky in stunning detail.

 Available for both PlayStation and Xbox, 2k has butter-smooth gameplay, unparalleled graphics, and a myriad of game options.
 Your 12-year-old can spend 20 minutes playing head-to-head against his friends or create a player who likes exactly like him—well, maybe slightly taller—and play from the rookie season to the Hall of Fame.

 Over the past few years, 2k has also made classic NBA players like Jordan, Magic, and Shaq available, and they have added intricate game options like The Neighborhood, which allows users to connect online in an open universe—i.e. “The Neighborhood.”